AttitudeAnalytiks/AttitudeAnalytiks.github.io/_posts/weekly3.2014-09-24-Week2Update.md

 This interface is entirely web-based, meaning that programs connect to resources over the Internet to query the system, access data, and even control their account.

-You can read more about the Twitter API.
+You can read more about the Twitter API

 ### What to Do Next